BrianWill/byteschool/markdown/assembly/computer hardware.md

  - **client/workstation**: A general-purpose system primarily for interactions with a human user, such as a PC.
  - **server**: A system primarily used to respond to requests from other systems across the network.
  - **handheld**: Like a client/workstation, but miniaturized, *e.g.* cell phones.
- - **embedded sytsem**: A sytem designed to perform one or a few dedicated functions.
+ - **embedded system**: A system designed to perform one or a few dedicated functions.
 It is embedded as part of a complete device, such as a car or toaster.
  - **mainframe**: A server for high-performance data-handling.
 Used primarily by large organizations for large data processing needs.
 Mainframe use has steeply declined since the 1980’s.
  - **supercomputer**: A system for high-performance computation.
 Used primarily in scientific modeling, such as predicting the weather.

 These types differ mainly in their power and performance characteristics.
-Whatever the type, a computer fundamentally consists of three core componenets:
+Whatever the type, a computer fundamentally consists of three core components:

  - one or more CPU’s (Central Processing Units)
  - system memory, *a.k.a.* RAM (Random Access Memory)